-In addition, the department expects to focus on formal aspects of English and there is weekly work on spelling, handwriting and grammar.
+In addition, the department expects to focus on formal aspects of English and there is weekly work on spelling, punctuation and grammar.
 Pupils who find spelling difficult are given support in the form of Booster Groups which take place in small groups outside of lesson times.
 These groups are designed to be fluid with pupils dipping in and out depending on their specific needs.

 A strong link exists with the Drama department and, when relevant, there is scope within English lessons when examining a text to engage with improvised acting in order, for example, to clarify aspects of plot line or character development.
-This link with Drama is further developed with whole Year involvement in the annual dramatic presentation, allowing every child to experience the rehearsal process, before performing in front of an audience.
+This link with Drama is further developed with whole Year involvement in the annual dramatic presentation, allowing every child to experience the rehearsal process before performing in front of an audience.